AppWerft/Ti.DownloadManager/README.md

 ### setAllowedNetworkTypes()
 Restrict the types of networks over which this download may proceed.
 By default, all network types are allowed.
 Consider using `setAllowedOverMetered(boolean)` instead, since it's more flexible.

-As of Build.VERSION_CODES.N, setting only the NETWORK_WIFI flag here is equivalent to calling setAllowedOverMetered(boolean) with false.
+As of Build.VERSION\_CODES.N, setting only the NETWORK_WIFI flag here is equivalent to calling setAllowedOverMetered(boolean) with false.

 ```javascript
 request.setAllowedNetworkTypes(Ti.Network.NETWORK_MOBILE | Ti.Network.NETWORK_WIFI);
 ```

+### setAllowedOverMetered(boolean)
+Set whether this download may proceed over a metered network connection.
+By default, metered networks are allowed.

+### setAllowedOverMetered(boolean)
+Set whether this download may proceed over a metered network connection.
+By default, metered networks are allowed.

+### setAllowedOverRoaming(boolean)
+Set whether this download may proceed over a roaming connection.
+By default, roaming is allowed.

+### setRequiresCharging(boolean)

+Specify that to run this download, the device needs to be plugged in.
+This defaults to false.

+### setRequiresDeviceIdle(boolean)

+Specify that to run, the download needs the device to be in idle mode.
+This defaults to false.

+Idle mode is a loose definition provided by the system, which means that the device is not in use, and has not been in use for some time.

 ### setDescription()
 ### setTitle()